 Allow me to introduce myself.
-My name is Dawn Bingaman, and I’m the author and researcher behind Ancestor Roundup.
+My name is Dawn Bingaman, and I’m the author and researcher behind the Ancestor Roundup blog.
 My main goal at Ancestor Roundup is to share my genealogical research with extended family, and to demonstrate sound research techniques and technology tools that other researchers can follow, using my own family research as a jumping off point.

 Although employed full-time in the Information Systems and Technology field, I spend the bulk of my free time as a genealogical researcher and mentor, based in the Seattle area.
 Working with United States military records, land records, maps and period newspapers are of particular interest to me.

 I compiled my first five-generation pedigree chart for a Girl Scout badge, and have never tired of hearing the family stories and looking at old family photographs over the years.
 I am particularly grateful to my father and maternal grandmother for starting me down the path to what has become a deeply fulfilling hobby.